Home

 Sir Edmund’s Armour

-The alabaster effigies of Sir Edmund de Appleby and his Lady in the de Appleby Chapel in Appleby Church show them in period garments; in particular Sir Edmund is depicted in armour (see above).
-James Thompson gives a more complete description of Sir Edmund’s armour (and the Lady’s dress) which adds to the information given in the inventory:
+The alabaster effigies of Sir Edmund de Appleby and his Lady in the de Appleby Chapel in Appleby Church show them in period garments; in particular Sir Edmund is depicted in armour.
+James Thompson gives a more complete description of Sir Edmund’s armour (and the Lady’s dress) which adds to the information given in the inventory (7):

-The gentleman wears a conical helmet or bascinet, to which a camail, or mail tippet, is attached.
-His body is invested in a jupon, and the mail armour is shown in the gussets at the elbow and armpits, and beneath the edge of the jupon.
-The legs are cased in cuisses and greaves, and the girdle encircles the hips, though the dagger has been broken off.
+The gentleman wears a conical helmet or bascinet, to which a camail, or mail tippet [a head piece hanging to the shoulder], is attached.
+His body is invested in a jupon [sleeveless jacket], and the mail armour is shown in the gussets at the elbow and armpits, and beneath the edge of the jupon.
+The legs are cased in cuisses and greaves [upper and lower leg armour], and the girdle encircles the hips, though the dagger has been broken off.
 The armour is in the style used in the reigns of Edward the Third and Richard the Second, between the years 1350 and 1400.
 The lady wears the small reticulated and veil head-dress, with a gown plaited close and stiff from the neck.

 St Michael Carving